-WASHINGTON – The Federal Reserve is all but certain Wednesday to raise its key short-term interest rate for the third time this year and to signal that another increase is likely before the year ends.
+WASHINGTON – The Federal Reserve is set Wednesday to leave its key short-term interest rate alone and to signal that it will remain cautious this year about raising rates further.

 Here are three things to watch for after the Fed meeting ends Wednesday afternoon:

 The Fed raised rates four times in 2018, leaving its benchmark rate in a range of 2.25 percent to 2.5 percent.
 When it last met in December, the central bank issued a projection that it expected to raise rates twice in 2019, down from its previous projection of three times.

 Yet financial markets tumbled afterward, upset that in his news conference, Powell had sketched a rosy view of the economy and appeared to suggest that the Fed would likely resume raising rates in the coming months.
 The chairman’s comments were seen as failing to provide a clear signal that the Fed was prepared to hit the pause button on rate hikes in the face of rising global economic pressures.

 Since then, though, Powell and other Fed officials have emphasized their desire to be “patient” in their approach to rate hikes and their belief that there’s no “pre-set course” for future increases.

 Some Fed watchers have suggested that the central bank may add the word “patient” to the policy statement it will issue after its meeting ends – and, even if the word doesn’t appear there, that Powell will stress it in his news conference.

 Traders in futures markets have put the probability of a rate hike at any time this year at just 22 percent, according to data tracked by the CME Group.
 Some analysts, though, are predicting up to two Fed rate increases in 2019, though not until the second half of the year.